Sang-Buster/side-slipper/README.md

 ## Setup Instructions

-Follow these steps to set up the project environment:
+Follow these steps to set up the project environment after you have cloned this repo:

 1. **Create a new conda environment:**
    ```bash